Updated 15/11/2024

 Now for the fun part - kitting out your aquarium with plants and enrichment accessories that make the tank look awesome, and ensure your fish friend is living their best life.

-• Ornaments.
+- Ornaments.
 The possibilities really are endless when it comes to choosing decorations for your fish tank - mimic your fish’s natural habitat with something that creates shelter and produces bubbles.
-The main rule of thumb is to make sure it’s purchased from a pet shop - accessories not built for fish tanks and aquariums can introduce unwanted chemicals into your fish’s environment.
+The main rule of thumb is to make sure it’s purchased from a pet shop - accessories not built for fish tanks and aquariums can introduce unwanted chemicals into your fish’s environment, which could be harmful.

 Temperature and light

-Fish require quite an exact temperature to stay healthy - a tank too hot or cold could be fatal for your fish.
-So, do you research on the temperature your fish requires, whether they’re tropical or cold water fish, and install a heater (if needed) and thermometer to make sure your tank’s temperature is always optimum.
+Fish require an exact temperature to stay healthy - a tank too hot or cold could be fatal for your fish.
+So, do your research on the specific temperature your fish requires, whether they’re tropical or cold water fish, and install a heater (if needed) and thermometer to make sure your tank’s temperature is always optimum.

 You’ll also need to choose the right position for your tank so that your fish and any live plants get the light they need.
 Too much light and the tank could become too hot with algae growing in abundance, too little light and your tank health could suffer.
 To get the balance just right, invest in a light specific for aquariums and ensure it doesn’t give off any heat.